 Where to find us

 The Career Adviser works in school on Wednesdays and Thursdays meeting Year 10s and 11 for 1-2-1 Careers Guidance appointments.
-During the appointment students work with the Careers Adviser and agree ‘actions’ to do at home, to progress their careers ideas and these are written up in an individual ‘Careers Action Plan’.
-Additionally ‘Lunch time Drop in’s on Wednesdays are a change to discuss any queries.
+During the appointment, students work with the Careers Adviser and agree ‘actions’ to do at home, to progress their careers ideas and these are written up in an individual ‘Careers Action Plan’.
+Additionally ‘Lunch Time Drop Ins on Wednesdays are a chance to discuss any queries.

 Year 8 Options Choices

 Students are supported throughout the options process through assemblies, talks, option evenings, and option booklets.
 All Year 8 students are invited at the start of the year to an Expectations Evening where they are provided with further information about future options.
 Here students and parents can access guidance from Our Futures and university guidance.

 A careers fair is held every year at school where students are able to talk to local employers, colleges, training and apprenticeship providers.
-Every year, to celebrate National Careers Week we hold a series of events for each year group to increase aspirations through meeting employers, appreticeship providers and FE colleges.
+Every year, to celebrate National Careers Week, we hold a series of events for each year group to increase aspirations through meeting employers, apprenticeship providers and FE colleges.